-Phonics - We will continue to teach discreet phonics lessons using synthetic phonics.
-The children will be introduced to phonemes containing 2 letters (digraphs e.g. sh and ai) and 3 letters (trigraphs e.g air, igh).
-We will blend and segment sounds in simple words (e.g song, wish, tail).
+Phonics - We will continue to teach discreet phonics lessons using the synthetic phonics program 'Little Wandle'.
+The children will build on their phonic knowledge by continuing to learn phonemes containing 2 letters (digraphs e.g. sh and ai) and 3 letters (trigraphs e.g air, igh).
+We will blend and segment sounds in simple words (e.g song, wish, tail), continue to add to the number of tricky words the children can read and recognise on sight and apply this knowledge when reading simple sentences and writing words.

 How to help: Share the phonics home-learning sheet, so that you know which sounds are being taught in class and you are able to support your child with their phonics at home.
 Look for taught phonemes in books and print in the environment (on posters and signs).
 Make up 'silly sentences' using target phonemes e.g hippos hopping up the hill, shiny shells on a ship.
+Listen to your child read their school reading book and encourage them to practice blending the sounds to read the words.
+Practice recognizing and reading on sight the 'tricky words' in your child's blue book and together share the library books your child selects to bring home.

-Writing - We will continue to work on developing correct pencil grip and good pencil control through a range of writing and fine motor control activities and the use of the Letter Join handwriting program.
+Writing - We will continue to work on developing correct pencil grip and good pencil control through a range of writing and fine motor control activities the use through our daily Funky Fingers activities and our taught handwriting sessions.
 We will write familiar words, labels and simple captions using our phonic knowledge.
-We will promote opportunities for the children to write during their independent learning and play activities.
+We will promote opportunities for the children to write during their independent learning and play activities (continuous provision).

 How to help: Try to encourage the correct pencil grip and letter formation.
 Encourage your child to make marks and 'write' in their play using a range of media in both drawing and painting activities! (e.g. make labels for a role play shop or write the customer's orders when playing 'cafes').
-When writing their own name encourage your child to use a capital letter at the beginning and then lower case letters.
+When writing their own name encourage your child to use a capital letter at the beginning of their name only, and then lower case letters.

 Reading - We will continue to share a range of books including fiction, non-fiction and poetry books.
-We will focus on traditional tales and stories from other cultures.
 The children will continue to bring home group-reading books linked to their phonic knowledge to practise their reading skills.
-They will continue to bring home a list of words to learn to recognise and read 'on sight' which will help to develop their accuracy and fluency when reading.
+They will continue to bring home a list of tricky words to learn to recognise and read 'on sight' which will help to develop their accuracy and fluency when reading.

 How to help: Reading little and often is key in helping your child to progress.
 Re-read group-reading books at home and discuss the content.
-Regularly practise reading the word box lists.
+Regularly practice reading the tricky words in their blue books.
 Share the children's library books and a wide range of other books that you have access to at home.
 It is so important to instill a love of books and reading at this early stage.